imfunniee/gitfolio/README.md

 Blog are disabled by default.
 To enable them head over to `assets/index.html` and find `<div id="blog_section" style="display:none;">`.
 Remove the style attribute to show your blogs on your personal website.

-If you have run build command before adding a blog you need have to remove the style attribute from `index.html` file aswell.
+If you have run build command before adding a blog you need have to remove the style attribute from `index.html` file as well.

 ## License
 ![GitHub](https://img.shields.io/github/license/imfunniee/gitfolio.svg)